CarlieHamilton/Carlie-Portfolio/README.md

 - Considered a Logo
 - Built the html according the the wireframes
 - Added SCSS to style.
 Experimented with different animations to try and make the website unique.
 - Tested and deployed as it was built.
-At the end, also tested on additional browsers.
 - Also asked for feedback at various stages from a variety of sources.
 - Tested for accessability.
 - Testing of links and final deployment (for now).